GDPR, GEP and You

 The GDPR applies to any organization or corporate entity operating within the EU, as well as those outside the EU that offer goods or services to businesses or customers in the EU.
 This means that every organization, regardless of location, that works with the personal data of EU citizens (as defined by the GDPR) will be under obligation to comply with GDPR requirements.

-Under the GDPR framework, GEP’s customers are designated as “controllers” of the personal data contained within the SMART by GEP platform, and GEP is designated as a “processor.”
+Under the GDPR framework, GEP’s customers are designated as “controllers” of the personal data contained within the GEP SMART platform, and GEP is designated as a “processor.”
 Therefore, GEP and its customers are both required to comply with certain obligations under this new data protection directive.
-One set of obligations is specific to the controller-processor relationship; the other set concerns the controller’s responsibilities for handling personal data — in this case, mainly from users of SMART by GEP, such as employees and business associates.
+One set of obligations is specific to the controller-processor relationship; the other set concerns the controller’s responsibilities for handling personal data — in this case, mainly from users of GEP SMART, such as employees and business associates.

 As a business partner with our clients, GEP has made the commitment to support their compliance-related efforts.
 These include activities related to the GDPR criteria in Chapter III (Rights of the Data Subject), especially the rights of access and rectification (Articles 15 & 16), right to erasure or “right to be forgotten” (Article 17), right to data portability (Article 20), and right to not be subject to automated decision-making, including profiling (Article 22).